 • Third-party add-ons or extensions are responsible:

-Sometimes, the right-click function not working issue is a result of the changes made by a third-party add-on or extension (or a combination of such utilities).
+Sometimes, the issue of the right-click function not working is a result of the changes made by a third-party add-on or extension (or a combination of such utilities).
 Other times, the problem has something to do with the extensions getting into conflicts with one another or interfering with the browser settings (when they should not).

 • A corrupted user profile or corrupted browser installation is the culprit: